-The focus of the attached draft FY23-25 SRTP is to fully implement approved service improvements that were delayed due to the COVID-19 pandemic and support the inclusive national and regional economic recovery strategies.
+The focus of the attached FY23-25 SRTP is to fully implement approved service improvements that were delayed due to the COVID-19 pandemic and support the inclusive national and regional economic recovery strategies.
 The SRTP, updated annually, describes SunLine's operating and capital plans and funding sources.
 The SRTP is prepared according to the Riverside County Transportation Commission (RCTC) requirements and guidelines, the California Public Utilities Code, and California Transportation Development Act.
-The highlights of the SRTP include plans to:
+The highlights of the SRTP are:

-- 1) Increase all route frequencies gradually to regular service level (pre-COVID-19 level) as new coach operators are hired and trained - 2) Launch Route 1X express service between Indio and Palm Springs along Highway 111 in fall 2022 to test the effectiveness and desirability of the limited-stop service contingent on the ability to hire and train coach operators - 3) Hire and train over forty coach operators to implement all approved service improvements - 4) Launch new SunRide geo-fence zones in Cathedral City and Indio on September 5, 2022, and explore the feasibility of further expanding SunRide service - 5) Develop a service strategy for the new Acrisure Arena opening in January 2023 in Palm Desert - 6) Update bus stop signs, schedule holders and install new bus shelters across the service area according to policy to enhance customer service, optimize trip planning technologies, and improve communication with passengers - 7) Continue to implement the Innovative Clean Transit (ICT) plan, transition to zero emissions by 2035 five years ahead of the deadline set in the ICT Regulation (2040)
+- 1) Increase all route frequencies gradually to regular service level (pre-COVID-19 level) as new coach operators are hired and trained - 2) Launch Route 1X express service between Indio and Palm Springs along Highway 111 in fall 2022 to test the effectiveness and desirability of the limited-stop service contingent on the ability to hire and train coach operators - 3) Hire and train over forty coach operators to implement all approved service improvements - 4) Launch new SunRide geo-fence zones in Cathedral City and Indio on September 5, 2022, and explore the feasibility of further expanding SunRide service - 5) Develop a service strategy for the new Acrisure Arena opening in January 2023 in Palm Desert - 6) Update bus stop signs, schedule holders and install new bus shelters across the service area according to policy to enhance customer service, optimize trip planning technologies, and improve communication with passengers - 7) Continue to implement the Innovative Clean Transit (ICT) plan, Transition to zero emissions by 2035 five years ahead of the deadline set in the ICT Regulation (2040)

-The final SRTP is slated for approval by SunLine's Board of Directors in June and by RCTC's Commissioners in July.
-The service improvements and the capital plan recommended in the SRTP are within the confines of the FY23 budget, which will be presented to the Board of Directors for consideration as a separate item.
-Critical linkages to the SRTP are the annual budget and the marketing plan.
+The service plan and the capital plan recommended in the SRTP are within the confines of the FY23 budget, which will be presented to the Board of Directors for consideration as a separate item, a critical linkage to the SRTP.